-Extraverted Feeling (Fe) is the dominant function of the ENFJ and ESFJ types and is considered an extraverted Judging function.
+Extraverted Feeling (Fe) is the dominant function of the ENFJ and ESFJ types and the auxiliary for INFJ and ISFJ types.
+Like Extraverted Thinking, Fe is considered an extraverted Judging function.
 Whereas the extraverted Perceiving functions (e.g., Ne) express things in an open-ended fashion (e.g., “What do you think about…?” or “I wonder if …”), the extraverted Judging functions typically utilize declarative statements (e.g., “I feel…” or “I don’t like…”).
 Such differences are also conveyed through expressional tone.
-When J-types (especially EJs) ask questions, their tone may cause one to question their sincerity, since J-types are less comfortable with and typically do not display an attitude of outer receptiveness.
-The same is true for P-types (especially IPs) making declarative statements.
+Consequently, on occasions where J-types (especially EJs) feel it necessary to ask questions, their tone may seem insincere because their natural aura is one of decisiveness (J) rather than receptivity (P).

 Extraverted Feeling (Fe) vs. Extraverted Thinking (Te)

 While the content of an Extraverted Feeling expression need not be emotional, there is a discernible difference in its packaging compared to that of Extraverted Thinking (Te).
-Te comes across as rather dry, lifeless, and monotonal.
+Te comes across as rather dry and monotonal.
 It is often devoid of significant fluctuations in volume or expressions of feeling.
-Te is unconcerned with connecting on a feeling level with others.
-Its purpose is to relay information in a literal and explicit fashion.
-Because of Te’s relative lack of expressiveness, it can be more difficult to read the emotions of non-Fe types.
+Since its purpose is to relay factual information in a literal and explicit fashion, it is largely unconcerned about connecting with others on a feeling level.
+Because of Te’s lack of expressiveness, it can be difficult to read the emotions of Te users (i.e., TJs).

-When Fe types engage with others, they are looking to create a bond of shared feeling, especially “good” feeling.
-This requires they not only extravert feeling, but also perceive it.
-They are hoping their feelings will be understood and reciprocated in a way that allows both parties to get on the same emotional page.
+When FJ types engage with others, they are looking to create a bond of shared feeling, especially “good” feeling.
+This requires they not only express their own feelings, but also perceive and interpret those of others.
+The hope is that feelings will be understood and reciprocated in a way that allows all parties to enjoy a sense of emotional resonance and harmony.
 The satisfaction of creating rapport and emotional harmony also leads FJs to enjoy supporting and counseling others with emotional or relational difficulties.
 For similar reasons, friendships are generally of great importance to FJs.